 The Patricians controlled the Senate and through it they controlled the Magistrates and Consuls.
 At first the Senate acted as advisor to the Magistrates but later it actually ordered them about.

 The Plebeians managed to enforce their own assembly through which they elected Tribunes.
 These had the power to veto and to defend the individual against the state (defend the Plebeians against the power of the Patricians and Senate).
 They also managed to enforce a number of laws which were more just and equal, for example permitting intermarriage between social classes.

-The Gracchi brothers stood for social reform and were the prime instigators of the social reforms in favour of the Plebeians.
-They continue to be an inspiration to all revolutionaries of Social inclination for the land and social reforms they instigated and for which they ended up being murdered.
+The Gracchi brothers were of Patrician background though they stood for social reform in favour of the Plebeians.
+Both of them ended up being murdered but they continue to be an inspiration to all revolutionaries of Social inclination for the land and social reforms they instigated.

 By degrees the Plebeians obtained the right to name Tribunes with Military Powers – something very close to a Consul (but not quite) and eventually the right to having a Plebeian sit as one of the two ruling Consuls (elected by vote).